-Hello and welcome to my workshop!
+H ello and welcome to my workshop!
 I’m Marina, the pair of hands behind Pliers & String.
 I am a doodler, a hoarder of antique shiny things and an animal lover (especially dogs!) – and I also carry on proudly the immigrant tradition of running a small business.

 Everything else we left behind.

-Well, other than the jewelry hidden in our car door panels.
-These last valuables we used to bribe our way past western border guards; we pawned the remainder in Italy.
-This allowed us to afford progressively worse hotel rooms while we awaited our US visas, until finally we slept in our car.
-In the backseat, before sleeping, I would make clothes for my Barbie.
+Well, other than the family jewelry hidden in our car door panels.
+We used necklaces and rings to bribe our way past western border guards; the remainder we pawned in Italy.
+This allowed us to afford progressively worse hotel rooms while my dad tried to arrange U.S. visas – until finally we slept in our car, a cramped Soviet-made Moskvitch.
+In the backseat before sleeping I would make clothes for my Barbie.

-When finally we reached the States, my design instincts really kicked in, beginning with a poofy, to-the-floor princess dress I wore for Halloween when I was ten.
+When we finally reached the States, Barbie's handkerchief smock evolved into a poofy, to-the-floor princess dress I hand sewed while still learning English.
 Later, as a sophomore in high school, I walked blazing Phoenix concrete, thinking of my first sewing machine – an old but steady 1968 Sears Kenmore zigzag table-style cabinet.